Worried about someone's mental health

 The GP might invite you to make an appointment to discuss your letter.
 Or you could try to make an appointment yourself.
 A GP may contact your relative to invite them for a checkup or they may agree to visit your relative at home.
 Although this is unlikely to happen without your relative’s consent.

-A Community Mental Health Team (CMHT) is part of the NHS.
-Health professionals like psychiatrists, psychologists and community psychiatric nurses (CPNs) are found at the CMHT.
+A community mental health team (CMHT) is part of the NHS.
+The team is made up of health professionals like psychiatrists, psychologists and community psychiatric nurses (CPNs).

 Some CMHT’s will accept self-referrals.
 You can check this on the local mental health trust website.
-Or we could try to check this for you.
+Or we could check this for you.
 You can contact us on 0300 5000 927.

 Early Intervention Team

-Early intervention teams (EIT) are similar to CMHT, but they focus on treatment and support for people who are experiencing psychosis for the first time.
+Early intervention teams (EIT) are like the CMHT, but they focus on treatment and support for people who are experiencing psychosis for the first time.

 The National Institute for Health and Care Excellence (NICE) recommends that everyone experiencing psychosis for the first time should be referred to an EIT.
-It might help to point this out to the indvidual's doctor.
-Some EIT’s only support people aged between 14 and 35 years old.
+It might help to point this out to your relative’s doctor.
+EIT’s should support people of all ages.

-An individual will usually need a referral from a health professional to get help from the EIT.
-GPs can make this referral.
-Sometimes early intervention teams will accept self-referrals or referrals from friends and family.
-You can check this on the local mental health trust website or we could try to check this for you.
+EIT’s usually accept self-referrals or referrals from friends and family.
+You can check this on the local mental health trust website, or we could check this for you.
 You can contact us on 0300 5000 927.

 If you can’t refer your relative to the EIT, you can still write to them to explain your concerns.
-But the EIT may say they can’t get involved.
+The EIT may say they can’t get involved.
+But they may be able to offer you some advice on how to deal with the situation.

 The crisis team is another team within the NHS.
-They are sometimes called ‘Crisis resolution home treatment teams’.
+They are sometimes called crisis resolution teams or home treatment teams.
+They can support people who are having a mental health crisis in the community.

 They offer short-term intensive support to people in a crisis.
 For example, they may be able to visit your relative at home to help them.
 This aims to reduce the number of people who have to go to hospital.

-People will usually need a referral from a health professional to get help from a crisis team.
-GP’s can make this referral, but sometimes they will accept self-referrals or referrals from relatives or friends.
+Your relative will usually need a referral from a health professional to get help from a crisis team.
+GP’s, or the NHS urgent mental health helpline, can make this referral.
+But sometimes they will accept selfreferrals or referrals from relatives or friends.
 You can check on your local mental health trust website or we could check this for you.
 You can contact us on 0300 5000 927.

 How do I get help in an emergency?